 - HSE Managers

 - Procurement Managers

 - System Engineers

 - Nuclear Engineer

-While Mane has been successful in all recruitment campaigns for the naval defence company, they have not been without their challenges.
-The defence sector is a tight knit community and relatively small.
+Whilst Mane has been successful in managing subsequent recruitment campaigns for the naval defence company, they have not been without their challenges.
+The defence sector is a tight-knit community and relatively small when looking for these highly specialised experts.
 Consequently finding the requisite skill sets in the right location can often be a challenge.
-In addition, many of the individuals seeking – or indeed considering - work in the sector often come from an armed services background, meaning that the transition to civil life can be a huge change and is therefore not for everyone.
-Consequently, the role Mane played in assisting with this transition and understanding the aspirations and needs of each individual proved instrumental in many of the roles the recruitment company has worked on.
+In addition, many of the individuals seeking – or indeed considering - work in the sector often come from an armed services background, meaning that the transition to civilian life can be a huge change and is therefore not for everyone.
+Mane took a pro-active role in assisting with this transition and took time to understand the aspirations and needs of each individual, supporting them at each step of the on-boarding process.